RallyTechServices/committed-vs-delivered/README.md

   * `Planned`
   * `Delivered`
 * Configurable:
+  * By `User Story` or lowest level portfolio item (e.g. `Feature`)
   * By `Release` or `Iteration` timebox type
-  * Number of iterations to look back
+  * Number of timeboxes to look back
-  * Days after iteration start that and item can be added to an iteration and still be considered "Planned"
+  * Days after timebox start that and item can be added to an timebox and still be considered "Planned"
-  * Show the current (in-progress) iteration.
+  * Show the current (in-progress) timebox.

 ## Caveats
-* Stories are only shown in timeboxes that start *before* the story accepted date.
+* Artifacts are only shown in timeboxes that start *before* the artifact accepted date.
 Accepting a story today, means the work finished in today’s timebox.
 If the accepted story is then assigned to a timebox starting next week...the work didn’t move to next week, it still finished today.
 It isn't considered committed to that subsequent timebox because there is nothing left to accept.
-* The chart only shows stories that *currently* exist.
-Stories that have been deleted are not shown.
+* The chart only shows artifacts that *currently* exist.
+Artifacts that have been deleted are not shown.
 * Applied to current project or below.